duneanalytics/docs/docs/data-tables/index.md

     Data for the current version of Optimism's blockchain (November 11th, 2021 to present), is contained in the `optimism` database, are labeled "Optimism" in the dropdown menu, and use this icon:

     ![optimism icon](../app/query-editor/images/explorer-labels/optimism-icon.png)

-Optimism is a Layer 2 Optimistic Rollup network designed to utilize the strong security guarantees of Ethereum while reducing its cost and latency.
-Optimism processes transactions outside of Ethereum Mainnet, reducing congestion on the base layer and improving scalability.
-For a Deep Dive into Optimism, we recommend reading through their [Documentation](https://community.optimism.io/docs/how-optimism-works).

-Optimism differs in it's EVM implementation in the calculation of gas costs, since it also needs to pay for L1 resources.

 #### BNB Chain (BSC)

 BNB Chain(formerly Binance Smart Chain, BSC) is an instance of the Ethereum Virtual Machine built and maintained by a team from the popular Crypto Exchange [Binance](https://binance.com).
 BNB Chain follows most of the rules of Ethereum Mainnet, but has not implemented EIP1559.
 Instead it relies on [BEP-95](https://github.com/bnb-chain/BEPs/blob/master/BEP95.md) to burn fees that accrue during usage of the platform.
 Furthermore, the gas limit per block is set to 100 mio, enabling more transactions to be processed in a given block.
 Transactions fees are paid in $BNB instead of $ETH.